Idaho’s May Primary Brings New Faces to the Legislature

 Senate Bill 1131, which was a collaboration of the NWCUA and the Idaho Banker’s Association, was drafted in an effort to reduce the administrative burdens in how our credit unions manage court ordered garnishments.

-On Wednesday, the Idaho House introduced compromise legislation to provide limited liability protection or civil immunity for damages or an injury resulting from exposure to the corona virus.
-The compromise bill, H.B.
-6, was passed on a 54-15-1 vote, which broke down mostly along party lines.
-The legislation extends civil immunity for unknown or unintentional […]
+On Wednesday, the Idaho House introduced compromise legislation to provide limited liability protection or civil immunity for damages or an […]

-A joint working group of the Idaho Senate and House Judiciary Committees met on Tuesday, and again earlier day, to discuss liability concerns related to the COVID-19 pandemic.
-As Idaho prepares to open public schools, colleges and universities as well as the significant concerns that have been expressed by business industry representatives, hospitals and many […]
+A joint working group of the Idaho Senate and House Judiciary Committees met on Tuesday, and again earlier day, to […]

-On Wednesday, the Idaho Secretary of State began certifying what can only be described as a bizarre 2020 Primary Election in Idaho.
-Faced with the impact of COVID-19, the State of Idaho moved to an absentee or mail-in only balloting process for the first time in its history.
-Following a lawsuit that extended the deadline […]
+On Wednesday, the Idaho Secretary of State began certifying what can only be described as a bizarre 2020 Primary Election […]